the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/paginated-fetch.md

 };
 ~~~~~~~

 Extend the API endpoint with the new `page` parameter.
-This change was covered by our premature optimizations earlier, when we extracted the search term from the URL.
+This change was supported by our premature optimizations earlier, when we extracted the search term from the URL:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~